dwave_networkx.pegasus_sublattice_mappings#

 Yields mappings from a Chimera or Pegasus graph into a Pegasus graph.

-A sublattice mapping is a function from nodes of a pegasus_graph(m_s) or chimera_graph(m_c, n_c, 4) to nodes of a pegasus_graph(m_t) with m_s <= m_t or m_c <= m_t - 1 and n_c <= m_t - 1.
-This is used to identify subgraphs of the target Pegasus graphs which are isomorphic to the source graph.
-However, if the target graph is not of perfect yield, these functions do not generally produce isomorphisms (for example, if a node is missing in the target graph, it may still appear in the image of the source graph).
+A sublattice mapping is a function from the nodes of a pegasus_graph(m_s) or chimera_graph(m_c, n_c, 4) to the nodes of a pegasus_graph(m_t) with m_s <= m_t or m_c <= m_t - 1 and n_c <= m_t - 1.
+This sublattice mapping is used to identify subgraphs of the target Pegasus graph that are isomorphic to the source graph.
+However, if the target graph is not of perfect yield,[1] this function does not generally produce isomorphisms; for example, if a node is missing in the target graph, it may still appear in the source graph’s image.

 (y, x, u, k) -> (t_offset, y+y_offset, x+x_offset, u, k)